TitansBane/Elysium/README.md

 - `Shadow Resolution`: Very big one.
 A good balance is `2048` which is the borderline between high FPS drainage and garbage looking shadows.
 - `Ambient Occlusion`: Highly recommended to turn either this or your ENB version off.
 Do not have the game AO and an ENB AO turned on at the same time.
 - `Remove Shadows`: If you really struggle, use this.
 This will disable all Shadows (not recommended)

+### Zoomed in Display

+This can be caused by Window's Display Scaling feature.
+This usually is set to above 100% when using very large (32 inch++) sized monitors and TVs.
+There are two solutions to this

+- Set the display scaling back to 100% in the Screen Resolution Settings for Windows
+- Edit the mod SSE Display Tweaks.
+  - Under `[Render]`
+    - Set Fullscreen to `True`
+    - Set Borderless to `False`

 ### Removing the Modlist